 Certain Medicare Advantage plans will cover emergencies and urgent care in Panama.
 Our ex-pat Medicare Advantage insurance specialist can help you get the right Medicare Advantage plan.

 The Canadian Health System does not cover medical costs outside of Canada unless you’re from Ontario.
-Ontario has a unique medical plan covering you for up to 7 months outside of Canada.
+Ontario has a unique medical plan that covers you for up to seven months outside of Canada.

 Retired US military veterans and 100% disabled veterans are eligible for free medical and prescriptions in Panama through the VA or Tricare.
 Learn more about Veteran Benefits Here